Male Fertility Tests in Long Island

-Sperm DNA fragmentation assay can also be done to determine the structure of sperm chromatin, which makes up the sperm’s DNA, analyzing Fragmented DNA is found in 5% of infertile men who have a normal semen analysis, and 25% of infertile men with abnormal semen analyses.
+Sperm Chromatin Separation Assay (SCSA) DNA fragmentation can also be performed to determine the structure of sperm chromatin.
+Fragmented DNA is found in 5% of infertile men who have a normal semen analysis, and 25% of infertile men with abnormal semen analyses.
 It’s important to note that causes of DNA fragmentation are usually reversible, and include tobacco use, air pollution, infection, chemotherapy, steroid use, certain medications, and more.
-Other tests can include Scrotal Doppler ultrasounds, transrectal ultrasounds, CT scans, a pelvic MRI, karyotyping and Y chromosome analyses.
+Other tests can include Scrotal Doppler ultrasounds, transrectal ultrasounds, CT scans, a pelvic MRI, karyotyping, and Y chromosome analyses.

-If you’re dealing with male infertility, please do not hesitate to contact the NYU Langone Reproductive Specialists of New York office for a male evaluation – you can easily request an appointment online.
-Our team of doctors, nurses and medical assistants specialize in fertility care, and have years of experience successfully helping male patients achieve fertility.
+If you’re dealing with male infertility, please do not hesitate to request an appointment at one of our four fertility centers in Long Island, NY.
+Our team of doctors, nurses, and medical assistants have years of experience successfully helping male patients achieve fertility.